Lesson #146: Do We Ever Use Double Negatives In English?

 👉 Thus in answer to the question in this lesson’s title – do we ever use double negatives in English? – there are a few instances where double negatives are not only accepted but generally used

 In fact, some of these are fixed expressions in English.
-I am including three such phrases below.
+I am providing three such phrases below.
 They might sound a bit confusing when heard for the first time, so it is worth learning them if you would like to understand them immediately every time you hear them.
 You may also use them yourself to sound more natural and nuanced in your own expressions.

 ‘It is not uncommon for …’